-We are an early clinical-stage biopharmaceutical company with a limited operating history upon which you can evaluate our business and prospects.
+We are an early clinical-stage biopharmaceutical company with a limited operating history.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of uncertainty.
-Our operations to date have been limited to developing our technology, undertaking pre-clinical studies and clinical trials of our pipeline candidates, including pre-clinical studies and clinical trial of PTG-100 and pre-clinical studies of PTG-200 and PTG-300, as well as our proprietary technology platform.
-We have successfully filed a CTN in Australia to support the Phase 1 clinical trial of PTG-100.
-We have successfully filed a U.S. IND application to support Phase 2 development of PTG-100 in ulcerative colitis ("UC").
+Our operations to date have been limited to developing our technology, undertaking pre-clinical studies and clinical trials of our pipeline candidates, including pre-clinical studies and clinical trials of PTG-100 and PTG-300 and pre-clinical studies of PTG-200, as well as our proprietary technology platform.
+We successfully filed a Clinical Trial Notification in Australia to support our completed Phase 1 clinical trial of PTG-100 and ongoing Phase 1 clinical trial of PTG-300.
+We have successfully filed a U.S. IND application, and regulatory submissions in other countries as well, to support our ongoing global Phase 2B study of PTG-100 in ulcerative colitis ("UC").
 As an early clinical-stage company, we have not yet demonstrated an ability to generate revenue or successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields such as biopharmaceutical drug discovery and development.
 Consequently, the ability to accurately assess our future operating results or business prospects is significantly more limited than if we had a longer operating history or approved products on the market.